ktwwong/KTgames/README.md

 https://www.youtube.com/

 APIs call/input/output
+---

-1. User Login
+##1.
+User Login

 You can call this api to check if there have an account.
-Input the email and password to login.
+Input the `email` and `password` to login.
 ```
 {
 	url: "http://127.0.0.1:4242/Login",